Annual Notices

 Student Academic Standards

-The School District of South Milwaukee is committed to using benchmarked and rigorous standards that set the highest expectations for student learning.
-Keeping in line with our Moral Imperative: “The SDSM acts with a relentless commitment to remove barriers and care for all students so they feel accepted and will learn without exception.”
+The School District of South Milwaukee is committed to using benchmarked and rigorous standards that set the highest expectations for student performance and prepare students in the District for success both inside and outside the classroom walls.
+Keeping in line with our Moral Imperative, “The School District of South Milwaukee acts with relentless commitment to remove barriers and care for all students so they feel accepted and will learn without exception,” the School District of South Milwaukee implements a K-12 curriculum based on the adoption of rigorous academic standards.
+In SDSM, curriculum is written reflecting these standards as a baseline of performance expectations for all students.
+K-12 curriculum progressions allow for students to develop deeper understandings and excel beyond the established grade/course baselines.

 The School District of South Milwaukee shall engage in student assessments through a variety of methods and report the achievement of students to the parents/guardians in grades prekindergarten through 12 for the purpose of promoting a process of continuous evaluation of student performance; informing the student and his/her parent(s) and/or guardian(s) of the student's progress; and providing a basis for bringing about change, if necessary, in student performance.
 Information about local and state assessments can be found on the district website and parents/guardians may request information regarding any state or District policy regarding student participation in any assessments mandated by law and by the district.